rajprogrammerbd/coding_problems_solved/docs/docker/index.md

 * **docker image tag (image name):(old image tag) (image name):(new image tag version)** this is the way we can add tag to the existed image.
 * **.dockerignore** to add this file, we can make sure that folder escape from the docker.
 * **addgroup raj(name of the new group) && adduser -S(create system user) -G (name of the group to add) (name of the new user)** this will create a new user and a new group and add the new user to it.
+* **docker logs -f -t (container id)** use this command to get the logs in real time and with the timestamp since we used -t flag.

 * **docker image save -o (file name and ext which we want to output) (image name)** This command going to give us a file of docker image which we can use to any machine.